tashadivis/Rivertrail-Dental/README.md

-Bootstrap Responsive website build for a school assignment.
+Bootstrap Responsive website built for a school assignment.